pivotal/docs-platform-automation/docs/how-to-guides/creating-a-director-config-file.md

 ## Prerequisites
-To extract the configuration for a director, you will first need an Ops Manager vm.
+To extract the configuration for a director, you will first need an Tanzu Operations Manager vm.
-For detailed instructions, follow the [Installing Ops Manager][install-how-to] how-to guide.
+For detailed instructions, follow the [Installing Tanzu Operations Manager][install-how-to] how-to guide.

 ## Extracting Configuration
-[om][om] has a command called [staged-director-config][staged-director-config], which is used to extract the Ops Manager and the BOSH director configuration from the targeted foundation.
+[om][om] has a command called [staged-director-config][staged-director-config], which is used to extract the Tanzu Operations Manager and the BOSH director configuration from the targeted foundation.

 {% include ".missing_fields_opsman_director.md" %}

 Sample usage:
 `om --env env.yml staged-director-config > director.yml`
-will give you the whole configuration of Ops Manager in a single yml file.
+will give you the whole configuration of Tanzu Operations Manager in a single yml file.
 It will look more or less the same as the example above.
 You can check it in to your VCS.

-The following is an example configuration file for Ops Manager that might return after running this command:
+The following is an example configuration file for Tanzu Operations Manager that might return after running this command:
 ---excerpt--- "examples/director-configuration"

 ## Configuring Director Using Config File
 Now you can modify the settings in the configuration file directly instead of operating in the web ui.
-After you finish editing the file, the configuration file will need to apply back to the Ops Manager instance.
+After you finish editing the file, the configuration file will need to apply back to the Tanzu Operations Manager instance.
 The command [configure-director][configure-director] will do the job.

 Sample usage:
 `om --env env.yml configure-director --config director.yml`

-## Promoting Ops Manager to Another Foundation
+## Promoting Tanzu Operations Manager to Another Foundation
 The configuration file is the exact state of a given foundation, it contains some environment specific properties.
 You need to manually edit those properties to reflect the state of the new foundation.
 Or, when extracting